bmddota/barebones/PhysicsReadme.md

 ####**SetSlideMultiplier (slideMultiplier)**
   Sets the slide multiplier.
 The default is 0.1

+####**SetStaticVelocity (name, velocityVector)**
+  Sets the internal static velocity vector to the given vector for this named static velocity vector, eliminating any existing static velocity for this named vector

 ####**SetStuckTimeout (stuckFrames)**
   Sets the number of frames to wait before determining that the player is "stuck" in an unpathable area before returning them via AutoUnstuck to their last known good position.
 The default is 3 frames (aka .1 seconds).